chrisknox97/Election_Analysis/README.md

 	Winning Vote Count: 306, 055
 	Winning Percentage: 82.8%

-To automate this task, I first had create ``Largest County Turnout`` as well as initialize my county votes and county winning percentages at zero.
+To automate this task, I had to create ``Largest County Turnout`` as well as initialize my county votes and county winning percentages at zero.

 	Initialize Largest County Turnout as Open String largest_county_turnout  = “”